Exper1ence/CommunityServer/README.md

 # Community
-An android app using nodejs.
+An simple server app using nodejs.